Clej/curve_shape_analysis/README.rst

-The objective of this package is to implement some features from functional data Documentation
+The objective of this package is to implement some features for functional data analysis.

+Documentation
 =============